 The Collegiate Recovery Program at UNT

 The 2015 Summer Meeting schedule has been announced!
-Please note that this schedule is different from the Spring 2015 schedule, and that the UNT CRP center has office hours only on Tuesday and Thursday from 10AM-2PM during the Summer semesters.
+Please note that this schedule is different from the Spring 2015 schedule, and that the UNT CRP center has office hours only on Monday, Tuesday and Thursday from 10AM-1PM during the Summer semesters.

 The college experience is full of transitions and opportunities.
 The transitions can be particularly overwhelming for a student choosing to live a life of recovery within a peer culture that glorifies addictive behaviors as a requirement for college living.
 The University of North Texas Collegiate Recovery Program utilizes existing resources to enhance opportunities for students recovering from substance use disorders, behavioral (process) addictions, and mental health illness, in an effort to keep students connected to their peers while meeting their desired goal of healthy living and academic success.